Henr1queSantos/Henr1queSantos/README.md

 ## 🎓 Background

-🎓 Degree in Computer Sciences
+🎓 Degree in Computer Science
-📍 Based in Brazil
+📍 Based in Portugal
 🧠 Constantly learning and exploring new tech

 ---